 CODE OF CIVIL PROCEDURE IN BULGARIA

 Civil and commercial law principles govern the tangible and immaterial property rights and obligations between community members.
-Contractual obligations, property rights, and familial ties are all governed by this body of legislation.
+This legislative body governs contractual obligations, property rights, and familial ties.
+Click here for How the Hague Convention Simplifies International Process Service.

 BACKGROUND

 Bulgaria's main dispute resolution methods are litigation before the national courts and arbitration.
 Court proceedings are adversarial, and the standard of proof depends on the type of claim.
-When filing the claim in first-instance proceedings, the claimant must state the evidence, and the specific facts intended to be proven and present all the written evidence.
+When filing the claim in first-instance proceedings, the claimant must state the evidence and the specific facts intended to be proven and present all the written proof.
+Click here for information on How Rush Process Service Can Expedite Your Case.

 At the first open hearing, the claimant can clarify and supplement the claim motion and point out and present evidence related to the objections raised by the defendant.
 The defendant can present new evidence at the hearing if it was impossible to have stated and presented it with the reply to the claim motion.
-The claimant cannot present evidence after the first open hearing if he/she was already in possession of, or should have known about, such evidence.
+The claimant cannot show proof after the first open hearing if he/she was already in possession of or should have known about such evidence.
+Click here for information on How Service of Process Ensures A Solid Foundation.

 REQUIREMENTS OF A CLAIM IN BULGARIA

 If there are misexplanations or unclear facts in the claim application, or the copies are not good quality (or other pure formal things), the judge orders the court employees to send a notice to the plaintiff.
 This lasts up to one month, depending on how quickly the court employees will organize the sending.
 The next step is for the judge to order the court employees to send a copy of the claim and copies of the enclosed evidence to the defendant(s).
-For the court employee to apply this order into action, it usually takes a week or two because of the many cases that get such orders.
+The court employee usually takes a week or two to apply this order into action because of the many cases that get such orders.

 After the claim copy has been delivered, the defendants have one month from the moment they were delivered the claim copy (this could be as long as four to five months after the judge ordered the claim copy delivery).
 Usually, the defendant files the answer to the claim on the last day of the